-Windows kernel Event ID 41 is a very common error to find on out in the Event Viewer, now-a-days on Windows 7 and Windows Server 2008.
-Microsoft recently published an article about ways to fix those issues.
+Windows Kernel Event ID 41 is a common error to find on out in the Event Viewer on Windows 11/10/8/7 and Windows Server.
+Microsoft has published an article about ways to fix those issues.

-Symptoms are your computer restarts, and a critical error message is logged in the event log:
+The symptoms are that your computer restarts and a critical error message is logged in the event log: